sebastianesch/project-portfolio/docs/EXERCISE.md

 ![SAP BTP Cockpit - Subaccount - Instances and Subscriptions](btp_cockpit_trial_subaccount_instances_and_subscriptions_highlighted.png)

-If you get an "Access Denied" error message, you have to add your user to the Role Collection "Launchpad_Admin" in the BTP Cockpit in Security > Role Collections.
+*If you get an "Access Denied" error message, you have to add your user to the Role Collection "Launchpad_Admin" in the BTP Cockpit in Security > Role Collections.
+(See Step 1.2)*

 ### Create a new Site